TheMonada/FireBaseScanner/README.md

+# Disclaimer
+This is a fork of the original repository by Shiv Sahni.
+The original repository can be found [here](https://github.com/shivsahni/FireBaseScanner).
+We have made some changes to the original repository to make it work with Python 3.6 and to make it work with the latest version of the [Firebase API](https://firebase.google.com/docs/reference/rest/database).
+We have also added some additional features to the script.

+Since the original repository is no longer maintained, we have decided to make our fork public.
+We have the intention of maintaining this repository for the foreseeable future to help people who are still using the original repository.

+Sincerely,
+TheMonada Team.

 # FireBase Scanner
 Firebase is one of the widely used data stores for mobile applications.
 In 2018, Appthority Mobile Threat Team (MTT) discovered a misconfiguration in Firebase instance also called HospitalGown vulnerability.
 The following are some of the key highlights taken from the [ research paper](https://cdn2.hubspot.net/hubfs/436053/Appthority%20Q2-2018%20MTR%20Unsecured%20Firebase%20Databases.pdf) published by Appthority Mobile Threat Team (MTT):